LESBAT-HEIG-VD/EcoDynElec/docs/examples/Handle_parameters.rst

-Handle parameters from Python
+Handle parameters
 =============================

-This page contains an example to create parameters from the Python interface directly. + First, the process is entirely done by hand + Then the possibility to load from a spreadsheet to the parameter object is highlighted.
+This page shows how to modify the configuration of ``ecodynelec``.
+The modification can be handled `directly with Python <https://ecodynelec.readthedocs.io/en/latest/examples/Handle_parameters.html#creating-parameters-and-execute-decodynelec>`__ or `using an intermediate spreadsheet <https://ecodynelec.readthedocs.io/en/latest/examples/Handle_parameters.html#loading-parameters-from-an-xlsx-spreadsheet>`__ to be loaded with a ``Parameter`` object.

 *Note: the example section provides only data for default countries and for Feb.
 01, 2017.*

-Creating parameters and execute DYNAMICAL
+Creating parameters and execute EcoDynElec
 -----------------------------------------

 .. code:: ipython3